Semi-ATE/SCT8-docker/docs/README.md

     There are two ways to persist data beyond the life of the container.
 One way is to bind mount a file system to the container.
 With a bind mount, processes outside Docker also can modify the data.

  ![volumes](/docs/docker_volume.png)

+  Bind mounts are difficult to back up, migrate, or share with other Containers.
+Volumes are a better way to persist data.

+### Volumes

+A Volume is a a file system that lives on a host machine outside of any container.
+Volumes are created and managed by Docker.
+Volumes are:

+  - persistent
+  - free-floating filesystems, separate from any one container
+  - sharable with other containers
+  - efficient for input and output
+  - able to be hosted on remote cloud providers
+  - encryptable
+  - nameable
+  - able to have their content pre-populated by a container
+  - handy for testing

+That’s a lot of useful functionality!
+Now let’s look at how you make a Volume.

+#### Creating Volumes

+Volumes can be created via a Dockerfile or an API request.

+Here’s a Dockerfile instruction that creates a volume at run time:

+VOLUME /my_volume

+Then, when the container is created, Docker will create the volume with any data that already exists at the specified location.
+Note that if you create a volume using a Dockerfile, you still need to declare the mountpoint for the volume at run time.

+You can also create a volume in a Dockerfile using JSON array formatting.
+See this earlier article in this series for more on Dockerfiles.

+Volumes also can be instantiated at run time from the command line.
+Volume CLI Commands
+Create

+You can create a stand-alone volume with docker volume create —-name my_volume.
+Inspect

+List Docker volumes with docker volume ls.

+Volumes can be inspected with docker volume inspect my_volume.
+Remove

+Then you can delete the volume with docker volume rm my_volume.

+Dangling volumes are volumes not used by a container.
+You can remove all dangling volumes with docker volume prune.
+Docker will warn you and ask for confirmation before deletion.

+If the volume is associated with any containers, you cannot remove it until the containers are deleted.
+Even then, Docker sometimes doesn’t realize that the containers are gone.
+If this occurs, you can use docker system prune to clean up all your Docker resources.
+Then you should should be able to delete the volume.
+Image for post
+Image for post
+Where your data might be stored

+Working with --mount vs. --volume

+You will often use flags to refer to your volumes.
+For example, to create a volume at the same time you create a container use the following:

+docker container run --mount source=my_volume, target=/container/path/for/volume my_image

+In the old days (i.e. pre-2017) 😏the --volume flag was popular.
+Originally, the -v or --volume flag was used for standalone containers and the --mount flag was used with Docker Swarms.
+However, beginning with Docker 17.06, you can use --mount in all cases.

+The syntax for --mount is a bit more verbose, but it’s preferred over --volume for several reasons. --mount is the only way you can work with services or specify volume driver options.
+It’s also simpler to use.

+You’ll see a lot of -v’s in existing code.
+Beware that the format for the options is different for --mount and --volume.
+You often can’t just replace a -v in your existing code with a --mount and be done with it.

+The biggest difference is that the -v syntax combines all the options together in one field, while the --mount syntax separates them.
+Let’s see --mount in action!
+Image for post
+Image for post
+Easy enough to mount

+--mount — options are key-value pairs.
+Each pair is formatted like this: key=value, with a comma between one pair and the next.
+Common options:

+    type — mount type.
+Options are bind, volume, or tmpfs.
+We’re all about the volume. source — source of the mount.
+For named volumes, this is the name of the volume.
+For unnamed volumes, this option is omitted.
+The key can be shortened to src. destination — the path where the file or directory is mounted in the container.
+The key can be shortened to dst or target. readonly —mounts the volume as read-only.
+Optional.
+Takes no value.

+Here’s an example with lots of options:

+docker run --mount type=volume,source=volume_name,destination=/path/in/container,readonly my_image

+Image for post
+Image for post
+Volumes are like spices — they make most things better. 🥘 Wrap
+Recap of Key Volume Commands

+    docker volume create
+    docker volume ls
+    docker volume inspect
+    docker volume rm
+    docker volume prune

+Common options for the --mount flag in docker run --mount my_options my_image:

+    type=volume
+    source=volume_name
+    destination=/path/in/container
+    readonly

 ## Misc